ros2/design/articles/actions.md

 ## Differences between ROS 1 and ROS 2 actions

+### First Class Support
-In ROS 1, actions are implemented as a separate library using a set of topics under a namespace taken from the action name.
+In ROS 1, actions are implemented as a separate library `actionlib` which is built on top of the client libraries.
-This implementation was chosen because ROS services are inherently synchronous, and so incompatible with the asynchronous nature of the action concept.
-There is also a need for a status/feedback channel and a control channel.
+This was done to avoid increasing the work required to create a client library in a new language, but actions turned out to be very important to packages like the navigation stack<sup>[1](#separatelib)</sup>.

-In ROS 2 cctions will be implemented on top of topics and services.
+In ROS 2 actions will be included in the client library implementations.
-Rather than being a separate library, they will be included in all client libraries in ROS 2 with a common implmentation in C.
+The work of writing a client library in a new language will be reduced by creating a common implmentation in C.

+### Services used for Actions

+In ROS 1 actions were implemented using a set of topics under a namespace taken from the action name.
+ROS 1 Services were not used because they are inherently synchronous, and actions need to be asynchronous.
+Actions also needed to send status/feedback and be cancelable.
+In ROS 2 services are asynchronous in the common C implementation, so actions will use a combination of services and topics.

 ### Goal Identifiers